Accommodation Services for Faculty, Staff & Visitors with Disabilities

 Federal law defines a disability as any physical or mental impairment that substantially limits one or more major life activities; or having a record of such an impairment; or being regarded as having such impairment.
 A "qualified individual with a disability" is a person as defined above who is capable of performing the essential functions of a particular job or of participating in a particular course of study with or without reasonable accommodations.

-The University provides reasonable accommodations for qualified faculty and staff with disabilities to allow them to perform the essential functions of their jobs.
 Determinations regarding what constitutes a reasonable accommodation are made on a case-by-case basis.
-Examples of reasonable accommodations may include: making programs and activities readily accessible to and usable by individuals with mobility other disabilities; modifying equipment or devices to allow people with disabilities to use them such as providing amplification for a telephone; modifying a work schedule; restructuring job responsibilities or reallocating non-essential (marginal) job functions; or providing printed materials in an alternative format that is accessible to individuals with visual impairments.
+Examples of reasonable accommodations may include but are not limited to: making programs and activities readily accessible to and usable by individuals with mobility other disabilities; modifying equipment or devices to allow people with disabilities to use them such as providing amplification for a telephone; modifying a work schedule; restructuring job responsibilities or reallocating non-essential (marginal) job functions; or providing printed materials in an alternative format that is accessible to individuals with visual impairments.
 Questions regarding reasonable accommodations may be directed to the Office of Affirmative Action and Equal Opportunity Programs.

 COVID 19 Vaccination Exemptions